kadena-io/chainweb-node/README.md

 *   check-signatures: An internal library that when build tests that all production implementations in the chainweb library comply with their respective API specification.

+*   chaindb-trivial-sync-example: An simple end-to-end scenario for mining and synchronizing nodes for a single chain.
+It demonstrates the feasibility of the `ChainDB` and `P2P` APIs by integrating prototype implementations of these APIs on top of the data-structures in `chainweb-types`.

 *   chaindb-example: Example for how to use the ChainDB API of chainweb.